-Almost ready to place on a slow simmer for a full hour, the beans are covered with rich chicken stock.
-Water is fine but the broth just adds a layer of flavor.
+The beans are covered with rich chicken stock and ready to place on a slow simmer for a full hour.
+Water is fine but the chicken broth just adds a layer of flavor.

 The beans have time to absorb all the wonderful flavors over hours of slow cooking.
 Canned beans can only be reheated and never fully pick up the intense flavor of the variety of meats, vegetables, onions and herbs.

 A fresh baguette and a salad are the only other menu items required to make this one happy meal which actually tastes better on day three – if you have any leftover by then!

 Disregard the fact that many of the ingredients for this classic French cassoulet recipe are “Italian”.
 It is much easier to find these ingredients in Woodbridge, Virginia than it is to locate the traditional Tarbais beans, ventrèche, and other authentic ingredients required to prepare the dish.